Walking a golf course can be an arduous task. Without following stray balls left and right, you are looking at a distance of roughly 8 kilometers.

 As before, you want to listen out for the click.
 When you hear this, set the multimeter to DC Volts in the 200 scale and test the terminals again.

 Place the probes on the terminal.
-If the reading is higher than 0,4 ohms your solenoid most likely needs to be replaced.
+If the reading is higher than 0,4 ohms, it likely indicates the need for an EZGO solenoid replacement.

 If no click is heard, check the voltage.
 If full power from the battery is shown when the accelerator is pushed then the solenoid coil is most probably the fault.
 If it reads the battery power to be less than full the speed controller is likely to be the cause.